Dear Brides and Grooms,

 G.F.
 Handel Hornpipe from Water Music (orchestral suite)

-Step three in this wedding ceremony music guide.
+So, the Step three in this wedding ceremony music guide.
 The order of Bridal Party is very important.
-It affects the choice and length of each song.
+Secondly, it affects the choice and length of each song.
 The written out order will also help the musicians know when to change the music.

 Towards the end of the Prelude music, right before the ceremony is about to begin, musicians would appreciate someone giving them a sign that all the people in the Processional are lined up and ready to start walking down.
-About 10 to 30 sec. required for us in order to finish the last Prelude piece and prepare for the Processional music.
-A little pause is typical in between.
+So, about 10 to 30 sec. required for us in order to finish the last Prelude piece and prepare for the Processional music.
+Secondly, a little pause is typical in between.
 Once the song for the Processional begins, walk down the aisle and enjoy!

 You are welcome to call Alex if you have any additional questions at 847.274.3416, or email him at firstname.lastname@example.org.
 He would be happy to help you!
 We hope you found this guide to be helpful!